Data Breach Compensation Examples – What Could You Claim?

 Evidence may include the following:

-- A letter of notification from the organisation responsible confirming that the breach occurred and that it affected your personal data.
+- A letter of notification from the organisation responsible confirming that the breach occurred and that it is a data breach affecting your personal data.

-- Medical records or the results of an independent medical assessment confirming that you suffered from emotional or mental distress as a result of the breach.
+- Medical records or the results of an independent medical assessment confirming that you suffered from mental or emotional distress as a result of the breach.

 - Letters or emails to or from the ICO, such as the results of an investigation, a statement regarding the breach, or the results of a complaint you lodged.

-- Evidence of any financial losses, such as bank statements that show money stolen from your account.
+- Evidence of any financial harm, such as bank statements that show money stolen from your account.

 For more advice on collecting evidence when claiming for a data breach, or to discuss other matters such as data breach compensation examples, contact our advisors today.